Sharvanu/GAN/README.md

-# GAN
-A clean and modular implementation of a Generative Adversarial Network (GAN) built using TensorFlow.
-The project includes training loops, dataset preprocessing, model architecture (Generator + Discriminator), and visualization of generated images.
-Ideal for beginners, researchers, and ML engineers experimenting with GANs.
+# 🧠 Generative Adversarial Network (GAN) – Implementation

+This repository contains a clean, well-structured implementation of a **Generative Adversarial Network (GAN)**.
+It includes the full workflow: data loading, preprocessing, model architecture, training, and result visualization.

+## 🚀 Features
+- Modular **Generator** and **Discriminator** architecture
+- Training loop with loss tracking
+- Image saving after each epoch
+- Configurable hyperparameters
+- Support for custom datasets
+- Easy-to-read and extendable code structure